 The Center is open five days a week and offers extended hours on Tuesday and Wednesday to serve evening students.
-We also provide online advising which is accessible through our De Anza Counseling site.
+The division has increased accessibility through the development of creative advising services that include online advising, as well as piloting Zoom video advising.